Documentation Index

 CANCELLED

 Market terminated.
-All orders refunded.
+All orders refunded — no payouts made.

 Market Information

-Each market displays important information:Basic Information
+Each market detail page shows important information:Basic Information

 - Title: The question being asked

-- Description: Detailed explanation of the market
+- Description: Detailed explanation of the market and resolution criteria

 - Category: What type of market it is